New Hampshire

 Update to New Hampshire Third Party Admin Requirements

-Effective July 2, 2022 NH will require a Third Party Administrator to include contact information for a designated agent in New Hampshire for service of process with certificate application for both Residents and Non-Residents.
+Effective July 2, 2022 NH will require a Third Party Administrator to include contact information for a designated agent in New Hampshire for service of process with certificate application for both residents and nonresidents.

 FAQs